biggerpicagency/traditional-boilerplate/README.md

 * ```bower install```
 * ```grunt``` (remember that your vhost should have document root set to ```public/``` directory)

-#### Develop
+### Develop
 * ```grunt```

+Please edit frontend files only in the src/ folder.
+All images also should be uploaded there.

-#### Build production ready code
+### Build production ready code
 * ```grunt build``` - creates build application for production purposes

-Because of our needs and Laravel applications structure, as a default we keep build files in the repository.
+Because of our needs and Laravel application structure, as a default we keep build files in the repository.
 Of course you don't have to do it the same way and you have ability to ignore the files in the repository.

 ### Directory Structure: the most important elements